magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 ## Next step - [Tutorial 3: House Keeping][9]

-In the next [tutorial][9] we're going to automate the launching of the `boot` command to approach the Immediate Feedback Developement Environment (IFDE).
+In the next [tutorial][9] we're going to automate the launching of the `boot` command to approach the Immediate Feedback Development Environment (IFDE).

 # License